Mod Podge and Tissue Paper Candle Holders

 Next up is a good couple of top coats to get everything to lay down smooth and to make it a bit glossy.
 Be sure to let the glue dry between coats (I sometimes don't when working with Mod Podge, but this tissue paper is super delicate).

-Even though it didn't work out quite the way I anticipated (whoever made the paper punch candle holder from the link above must have some seriously delicate hands and very very sharp paper punches), I think they look pretty good.
+Even though it didn't work out quite the way I anticipated, I think they look pretty good.
 Just be prepared for a little tearing on your first layer and you should be good to go.